radekrudak/A-TinyClock/README.md

 <h1>A-TinyClock</h1>
   Clock i made based on Attiny13a.
 In this README file you will find principle of operation while repo contains code and schematics.
+This documentation might have mistakes since i'am only human... rather inexperienced one.
 <h2>Analogue button(s)/User input</h2>
   How attiny13a detect keypresses from 5 buttons with only 1 pin ?
   Well side of each button is connected to mentioned above pin (ADC1/A1 physical pin 7), while other is connected to corresponding place on resistive ladder